-If recruiters are considering using any selection method in addition to the traditional selection interview then they must be able to demonstrate the rationale for using that method.
+If recruiting managers are considering using any selection method in addition to a traditional selection interview, then they must be able to demonstrate the rationale for using that method.
 The proposed supplementary selection method needs to be fair, consistent and valid.